lyndsey-ferguson/fastlane-plugin-test_center/README.md

 Have you ever spent too much time trying to fix fragile tests only to give up with nothing real to show?
 Use the `fastlane` actions from `test_center` to remove the pain around your tests, so that you can focus on what makes 💰: features that customers love 😍.

+> For those of you new to fastlane, I recommend that you read my article [Rescue Your Mobile Builds from Madness Using Fastlane](https://medium.com/appian-engineering/rescue-your-mobile-builds-from-madness-using-fastlane-cf123622f2d3).

 <p align="center">
   <a href="#features">Features</a> |
   <a href="#installation">Installation</a> |